Rosayla-Coulthard/CAMPS/README.md

 # Catalog Acquisition and Compilation Tool (CACT)

+## Abstract

+The chemical evolution of dwarf galaxies is a strongly data-driven field of research, but most chemical abundance data available are scattered over different telescope databases and research papers, without any systematic effort to organize them for future studies. % To be finished

 ## How to use
 1. Retreive data from Vizier:
 Run `retrieve_catalog()` following the instructions in the docstring and the prompts in the terminal.
 Save the output as a separate .json file.
 If `config.json` has no record of a column header contained in the retrieved table, it will prompt you to rename the column as it will appear in the cache file.
 If the column header is already in `config.json`, it will automatically rename the column as it appears in the cache file.
 Once all new column headers have been renamed and added, the script will terminate and you will need to run it again.
 2. Merge tables:
 If the Vizier prompt retrieves multiple tables, save them as separate `.json` files and run `merge_tables()` to merge them into one table.
 3. Create catalog compilation: